-There are a lot of active Twitter users that use Swift; in many cases posts will be marked with the #swift hashtag, and can be found at http://twitter.com/search?q=%23swift.
-Popular users that the author follows include (in alphabetical Twitter handle name):
+There are a lot of active Twitter users who use Swift; in many cases, posts will be marked with the #swift hashtag and can be found at http://twitter. com/search?q=%23swift.
+Popular users that the author follows include (in an alphabetical order of their Twitter handle names):

-- @AirspeedSwift: This twitter has a good selection of tweets and retweets of Swiftrelated subjects - @ChrisEidhof: This is author of the Functional Swift book and @objcio - @CodeWithChris: This twitter is a collection of tutorials on iOS programming - @CodingInSwift: This twitter contains cross-posts by a collection of Swift resources - @CompileSwift: This twitter contains posts on Swift - @cwagdev: Chris Wagner writes some of the iOS tutorials with Ray Wenderlich - @FunctionalSwift: This is a selection of functional snippets, along with a Functional Swift book - @LucasDerraugh: This is the creator of video tutorials on YouTube - @NatashaTheRobot: This twitter contains a great summary of what's happening, along with newsletters and cross references - @nnnnnnn: Nate Cook, who reviewed an earlier version of this book and provides the Swifter list just mentioned - @PracticalSwift: This is a good collection of blog posts talking about the Swift language - @rwenderlich: Ray Wenderlich has many posts relating to iOS development; a wealth of information and more recently Swift topics as well - @SketchyTech: This is a collection of blog posts on Swift - @SwiftCastTV: These are video tutorials of Swift - @SwiftEssentials: This is the twitter feed for this book - @SwiftLDN: This Twitter posts Swift meetups based in London, also invites great Swift talks and presenters
+- @AirspeedSwift: A good selection of tweets and re-tweets of Swift-related subjects - @ChrisEidhof: The author of the Functional Swift book and @objcio - @CodeWithChris: A collection of tutorials on iOS programming - @CodingInSwift: Crossposts by a collection of Swift resources - @CompileSwift: Posts on Swift - @cwagdev: Chris Wagner writes some of the iOS tutorials with Ray Wenderlich - @FunctionalSwift: A selection of functional snippets along with a Functional Swift book - @LucasDerraugh: The creator of video tutorials on YouTube - @NatashaTheRobot: A great summary of what's happening along with newsletters and cross references - @nnnnnnnn: Nate Cook, who reviewed this book and provides the Swifter list above - @PracticalSwift: A good collection of blog posts that talk about the Swift language - @rwenderlich: Ray Wenderlich has many posts related to iOS development, a wealth of information, and more recently Swift topics as well - @SketchyTech: A collection of blog posts on Swift - @SwiftCastTV: Video tutorials of Swift - @SwiftEssentials: The Twitter feed for this book - @SwiftLDN: Swift meetups based in London, who also invite great Swift talks and presenters

-In addition to the Swift-focused Twitter users, there are a number of other Cocoa (Objective-C) developers who blog regularly on topics relating to the iOS and OS X platforms.
-Given that any Objective-C framework can be integrated into a Swift app (and vice versa), quite often, there will be useful information from reading these posts:
+In addition to the Swift-focused Twitter users, there are a number of other Cocoa (Objective-C) developers who blog regularly on topics related to the iOS and OSX platforms.
+Given that any Objective-C framework can be integrated into a Swift app (and vice versa), quite often there will be useful information that you can get by reading these posts:

-- @Cocoanetics: Oliver Drobnik writes about iOS and provides training - @CocoaPods: CocoaPods is a dependency management system for Objective-C frameworks (pods) and is being extended into the Swift domain - @Matt: Matt Thompson writes about many iOS subjects, is the author of the AFNetworking and AlamoFire networking libraries, and who moved to Apple to write the Swift package manager - @MikeAbdullah: Mike Abdullah writes about general iOS development - @MikeAsh: Mike Ash knows everything there is to know, and what he doesn't know, he finds out - @MZarra: Marcus S. Zarra has written a lot about Core Data and synching

-- @NSHipster: This is a collection of assembled iOS and Cocoa posts that are organised by Mattt Thompson - @objcio: This is a monthly publication on Objective-C topics with some Swift - @PerlMunger: Matt Long posts about Swift, Cocoa, and iOS
+- @Cocoanetics: Oliver Drobnik writes about iOS and provides training - @CocoaPods: CocoaPods is a dependency management system for Objective-C frameworks (pods) and is being extended into the Swift domain - @Mattt: Matt Thompson writes about many iOS subjects and is the author of the AFNetworking and Alamofire networking libraries - @MikeAbdullah: Mike Abdullah writes about general iOS development - @MikeAsh: Mike Ash knows everything there is to know, and for what he doesn't know, he finds out - @MZarra: Marcus S Zarra has written a lot about Core Data and syncing - @NSHipster: A collection of assembled iOS and Cocoa posts, organized by Matt Thompson - @objcio: A monthly publication on Objective-C topics, with some Swift - @PerlMunger: Matt Long posts about Swift, Cocoa, and iOS

-The reviewers of this book included:
+The reviewers of this book are:

 - @AnilVrgs: Anil Varghese

-- @Ant_Bello: Antonio Bello

 - @ArvidGerstmann: Arvid Gerstmann

 - @jiaaro: James Robert

 - @nnnnnnn: Nate Cook